Invest in India FDI and Profit Repatriation – IT Sector

 FAQ’s by RBI

-Ans.: Investment on repatriation basis means an investment, the sale/ maturity proceeds of which are, net of taxes, eligible to be repatriated out of India.
-The expression investment on non-repatriation basis may be construed accordingly.
+Ans.: Investment on a repatriation basis means an investment, the sale/ maturity proceeds of which are, net of taxes, eligible to be repatriated out of India.
+The expression investment on a non-repatriation basis may be construed accordingly.

 Ans.: Please refer to regulation 11 of FEMA 20(R).